goberoi/cloudy_vision/readme.md

 ## Contributing

 If you make modifications that may help others, please fork and send me a pull request.
-Some ideas for contributions:
-1. Add new image recognition vendors.
-1. Expose more attributes per vendor, e.g. face detection.
+Some ideas for contributions: (a) add new image recognition vendors, (b) expose more attributes per vendor, e.g. face detection, (c) bugs, requests, feedback.
-1. Bugs, requests, feedback.

 ## Credits

-Authored by @goberoi.
+Authored by @goberoi

 ## License